Licensing Guides

 How to Get a Plumbing Contractor License in Florida

-• Four year construction-related degree from an accredited college (equivalent to three years experience) and one year proven experience applicable to the category for which you are applying; OR
+• Four year construction-related degree from an accredited college (equivalent to three years experience) and one year proven experience applicable to the category for which you are applying

-• One year of experience as a foreman and not less than three years of credits from accredited college-level courses; OR
+• One year of experience as a foreman and not less than three years of credits from accredited college-level courses

-• One year of experience as a worker, one year as a foreman, and two years of credits from accredited college-level courses; OR
+• One year of experience as a worker, one year as a foreman, and two years of credits from accredited college-level courses

-• Two years of experience as a worker, one year as a foreman, and one year of credits from accredited college-level courses; OR
+• Two years of experience as a worker, one year as a foreman, and one year of credits from accredited college-level courses

 Note: One year is equal to 2,000 hours of experience.

-TAKE LICENSING EXAM: After getting the education and training you need, you must pass the exam or exams.
-You need to earn at least a 70% to pass each—the General Trade Knowledge Examination and the Business & Financial Management Examination.
+TAKE LICENSING EXAM: After getting the education and training you need, you must pass the required exams.
+You need to earn at least a 70% to pass each — the General Trade Knowledge Examination and the Business & Financial Management Examination.

-The Business and Financial Management Examination is composed of 120 questions, administered in one session via computer at a testing center.
+The Business and Financial Management Examination consists of 120 questions, administered in one session via computer at a testing center.

-The Plumbing Contractors General Trade Knowledge examination will be administered in two sessions.
-The morning session will consist of 45 equally weighted questions and five isometric drawings.
-The isometric drawings will be worth 10 points each.
-The afternoon session will consist of 65 equally weighted questions.
+The Plumbing Contractors General Trade Knowledge examination is administered in two sessions.
+The morning session consists of 45 equally weighted questions and five isometric drawings.
+The isometric drawings are worth 10 points each.
+The afternoon session consists of 65 equally weighted questions.
 Your scores for the morning and afternoon sessions will be combined to determine your total score.

 • Reading and interpreting plans and specifications